The lightline Pickerline packs the baked goods safely and efficiently into trays.

 - Integrated 3D quality control

 The confectionery producer’s new lightline Pickerline comprises four sub-machines.
-The pick & place packaging machine from the Schubert lightline machine series is fully geared to placing products into trays.
+The pick and place packaging machine from the Schubert lightline machine series is fully geared to placing products into trays.
 A 1,600-millimetre-wide product belt transports the baked goods along the line.
 At the same time, the plastic trays are destacked and placed into the chain conveyor.
-The machine works using the patented counterflow principle: The trays, which are about to leave the line and have to be completely filled by the master robot, are located at the beginning of the infeed belt where many products are still lying.
+The pick and place machine works using the patented counterflow principle: The trays, which are about to leave the line and have to be completely filled by the master robot, are located at the beginning of the infeed belt where many products are still lying.
 Conversely, the robots, which only have a few products to choose from at the end of the belt but must deposit them safely, can access trays that are still empty.
 The advantage is a higher level of reliability in the packaging process to ensure only completely filled trays exit the machine.

 During packaging, each piece of pastry is picked up individually with a suction cup, correctly oriented by the robot and placed into the tray.
 The manufacturer processes five different product formats, with ten products being placed into each tray.
 The integrated 3D scanner ensures that only perfect products are accepted.
 This guarantees continuous quality control.
 For the format change, the suction cup or the tool on the tray destacker may have to be changed.
 Like all other Schubert machines, the lightline Pickerline is now equipped as standard with the GS.Gate industrial gateway, which, amongst other things, allows machine performance to be viewed.
 It provides data communication with secure protection of the system against attacks from the Internet, while protecting the customer network.